-After 18 Years, Explosions In The Sky Just Accomplished A Rare Feat: A Music Video | Fast Company
+After 18 Years, Explosions In The Sky Just Accomplished A Rare Feat: A Music Video

 “I immediately thought of the beautiful chaos that is in the mind space and how that space has a multitude of transitions, whether it’s a transition from life to death or going from unknowing to knowing,” Morris says.
 “Their music really lends itself to that.
 When you listen to it, you kind of just float into this other space.”

-Unburden by the constrains of lyrics, Morris’s total creative freedom a stop motion clip that combines paper, translucent materials, hand-blown glass, and projections into an abstract tumble down into the nether regions of the mind.
+Unburdened by the constraints of lyrics, Morris’s turned a stop-motion clip that combines paper, translucent materials, hand-blown glass, and projections into an abstract odyssey into the nether regions of the mind.

-“It was hard to imagine exactly what this was going to end up looking like from the way she described it but it sounded very different than pretty much everything else that was pitched to us,” Hrasky says. “ We didn’t have a very clear or specific vision other than we wanted someone who did have a clear and specific vision to do it.”
+“It was hard to imagine exactly what this was going to end up looking like from the way she described it, but it sounded very different than pretty much everything else that was pitched to us,” Hrasky says. “ We didn’t have a very clear or specific vision other than we wanted someone who did have a clear and specific vision to do it.”

-And Morris’s vision involved marrying something so tactile as stop-motion animation to the Explosions in the Sky’s visceral opuses.
+And Morris’s vision involved marrying something so tactile as stop-motion animation to Explosions in the Sky’s visceral opuses.

-“When you listen to their music you can feel the vibration of the guitar and the drums–it’s a very human experience.
-And stop motion is a very human made art form.
-Everything you see on the screen was handcrafted.
-I’m actually touching every single image and making it move,” Morris says.
-“Everything is so steeped in technological innovation these days I just feel like getting back to making hand made images and pushing what that could be.
+“When you listen to their music, you can feel the vibration of the guitar and the drums–it’s a very human experience.
+And stop-motion is a very human art form.
+Everything you see on the screen was handcrafted–I’m actually touching every single image and making it move,” Morris says.
+“Everything is so steeped in technological innovation these days I just feel like getting back to making handmade images and pushing what that could be.
 It’s important for me to keep that alive.”